Stagecraft and Design Audition Requirements

-Your specific audition time will be given to you at the preaudition meeting.
+Your specific audition date and time will be given to you at the preaudition meeting.
 Audition dates are:

-1.)
-Students will read a short script and participate in a production meeting.
+Students will read a short script, create a design board based on the script and answer questions during their individual interview.
 The script for the short play BITE ME, posted below, must be read before the audition date.
-There is also a script analysis worksheet posted below that should be completed in order to be prepared for the production meeting.
-In the production meeting students will be randomly assigned a design role for costumes, lights, props, set, or sound.
-You should be prepared to talk about how you would design your particular area in collaboration with the design ideas presented by the other students.
-Because you don’t know what area you will be assigned, you should be prepared to present design ideas for all of the areas.
+There is also a script analysis worksheet posted below that should be completed in order to be prepared for the design board and interview.
+Students should be prepared to discuss how they would take on design roles for costumes, lights, props, set, or sound.

-2.)
-Students will meet individually with the audition panel and we will discuss your portfolio and discuss why you want to join the program.
+Students will meet individually with the audition panel and we will discuss your portfolio, the design board / design ideas for BITE ME and discuss why you want to join the program.
 You should be ready to talk to us about your artistic experiences and explain why you think the Stagecraft and Design department would be a good fit for you.

 The following elements below need to be brought to the audition:

-You will submit a design portfolio.
-Include color copies or photographs of what you consider your best work as it pertains to design, art and craft skills.
+You will submit an electronic design portfolio.
+This can be a Google Slideshow or an online website portfolio such as Wix, WordPress and Weebly.
+A link to your portfolio must be submitted at least five days before the audition date.
+Include pictures of what you consider your best work as it pertains to design, art and craft skills.
 Also, your portfolio needs to include your essay, personal photograph and resume (detailed below).
-Please present all of this in some type of binder or folder in a neat and organized manner; this is your opportunity to share your talents with us.
+Please present all of this in some type of electronic portfolio in a neat and organized manner; this is your opportunity to share your talents with us.

 Create a one-page creative response relating to the prompt: “I want to attend the Denver School of the Arts because….”.
 It could be an essay or a combination of text and drawing.
 Be as creative as you want and make sure to include why you have selected Stagecraft and Design as your major.
 We prefer that it be written/created with minimal guidance from your parents.
 You may also include what you think the Stagecraft and Design Department at DSA has to offer you and what you have a passion to learn.

-We would like a picture of you.
+We need a picture of you.
 Have someone take a picture of you or use a copy of a school photo.
 Make sure that the photo is current.
-Attach the photograph to the front of your portfolio.
+Attach the photograph at the front of your portfolio.

 Your resume should be as professionally put together as possible.
 Please type it, and avoid spelling errors.
 There are many formats and styles of resumes.
 Try to keep the information to one page only.
 (Things to include on your resume are listed below.)
 Resume Information:

-- Personal Data • Full name, address, current phone, email, age
+- Personal Data • Full name, email, age

 - Educational Objective • Future professional goals and ambitions